iendjinn/iendjinn/systems/frontier/central-systems-marine-corps.markdown

 ## Specialist

+_The big guns of the corps, equipped with a variety of high tech, high explosive weaponry._

 | Firepower | Mobility | Assault | Discipline | Scale | Points |
 | --------- | -------- | ------- | ---------- | ----- | ------ |
 | D10       | D4       | D4      | D10        | 1     | 28     |